xiix0/scam/README.md

-You will be advanced socially, without any special effort on your part.
+Accent on helpful side of your nature.
+Drain the moat.